serverless/components/README.md

 &nbsp;

-**Serverless Components** is framework for easily provisioning and sharing application components on ~~cloud~~ serverless services.
+**Serverless Components** is a framework for easily provisioning and sharing application components on ~~cloud~~ serverless services.

 It does not seek to be another general infrastructure provisioning tool (e.g. Cloudformation, Terraform), but a solution that enables developers to build their own reusable abstractions on top of infrastructure, that resemble the use-case they are seeking to build (e.g. a Blog, Payment Processor, Realtime Application).
-These components are just packages published to npm.
+These components are simply npm packages.

 You could use components either programmatically via a `serverless.js` file (which would also create a component in the process), or via a `serverless.yml` file.
 These Components are use-case focused, and you can deploy them alongside infrastructure, in the same file.